Travel Report Australia: from Brisbane to Cairns (June 2019)

 In 18 days by car from Brisbane to Cairns and Port Douglas

 Day 15: From Ayers Rock to Brisbane and Caloundra (we will continue the day count for the entire tour, see Tour Australia I and II):

-After 3h flight from Ayers Rock (Uluru) we land at the airport of Brisbane and take over our all-wheel drive SUV.
+After 3h flight from Ayers Rock (Uluru) we land at the airport of Brisbane and take over our 4-wheel drive SUV.
 Actually, we wanted to go straight ahead and skip Brisbane.
 Unfortunately, there was something in the airport sandwich in Ayers Rock, which did not go well with my tooth and so we first went to a dentist.
 Highly recommended is the practice of Face Value Dental.
 This way, we also see something of Brisbane and the city is really beautiful.

 3 hours later we are on the way to Caloundra, where we booked a room in Ramada.
 When we arrive it is already dark.
 That’s why we just go to the Thai restaurant near the hotel, which turns out to be a real insider tip.
 The curries are among the best we have ever eaten.